Only about one in every 10,000 diamonds is naturally yellow!

-Some diamonds are enhanced by man to become yellow diamonds, while others are yellow naturally.
-Enhanced and natural yellow diamonds look different.
+Some white or off-white diamonds are treated or "enhanced" to become yellow - they look different from natural yellow diamonds.
 This post covers natural yellow diamonds.

 Color is the most important characteristic when selecting a natural yellow diamond.
 The deeper the color, the more rare, and therefore more expensive.
 Deeper colored yellow diamonds are sometimes called canary diamonds.

-A yellow diamond will usually have an undertone that is one of two colors.
-The first is an orangey color that gives the diamond a warm or golden color.
-The second is a greenish color that gives the diamond a cool or lemony color.
+A yellow diamond will usually have an undertone that is orangey or greenish.
+Orangey color that gives the diamond a warm or golden color, while greenish color gives the diamond a cool or lemony color.
 Neither undertone color is more valuable; it is a personal preference.

 Clarity in a natural yellow diamond is not as important as for a white diamond.
 This is because clarity inclusions tend to be masked by the yellow color.

 Yellow diamonds are cut to maximize their color, while white diamonds are cut to maximize their brilliance.
 The most brilliant cut is a round, and therefore most white diamonds are cut in a round shape.
-But the round shape usually lessens the amount of color in a yellow diamond, so you’ll find fewer of them.
-Square types of cuts maximize a diamond’s color, so you’ll find a larger percentage of these.
+But the round shape usually lessens the color in a yellow diamond, so consider a square or cushion shape, which maximizes the yellow color.

-In white diamonds, fluorescence is usually looked upon as a negative (Sometimes fluorescence can be a positive factor in white diamonds and can net you a deal.
-But fluorescence in yellow diamonds can add to the intensity of the color, giving you a better looking yellow diamond at a better price.
+In white diamonds, fluorescence is usually looked upon as a negative (with certain exceptions, where fluorescence can net you a deal).
+But fluorescence in yellow diamonds can add to the color intensity, giving you a nicer diamond at a lower price.

-- Set the diamond in yellow gold, choosing a high karat metal such as 18 karat or 22 karat yellow gold.
+- Set your diamond in yellow gold, choosing a high karat metal such as 18 karat or 22 karat yellow gold.
 Custom settings give you more options.

-- Contrast the yellow diamond with white or other colored diamonds.
+- Contrast your yellow diamond with white or other colored diamonds.